Vespa soror: Introduced

 V. soror is not believed to have any established introduced populations - including in North America, where congener V. mandarinia is introduced.
 However one queen was found at Vancouver Harbor, British Columbia, Canada in May 2019.
 This is believed to be associated with the port and not a wider population in North America.

-In 2022-2023, researchers found four V. soror workers in El Campo, northern Spain.
+In 2022-2023, researchers found four V. soror workers in El Campu, northern Spain.
 Spain thus became the second area invaded by V. soror.